All Episodes

 All right.

-You're asking me what I would advise Condoleza Rice to do in using the Turkey situation and talking to his people in the Middle East about peace.
+You're asking me what I would advise Condoleezza Rice to do in using the Turkey situation and talking to people in the Middle East about peace.

-Well, I'm saying uh given that uh Turkey has been our ally for 50 plus years or something like that, and they're a Muslim country, uh how would she use the our relationship with them prior to this Ruhaha?
+Well, I'm saying, given that Turkey has been our ally for 50 plus years or something like that, and they're a Muslim country, how would she use our relationship with them prior to this brouhaha?

-Well, you can't you can't compare Turkey to Hamas or um uh the Fatah bunch or whoever, whatever the factions over there, the the Hezbalah.
+Well, you can't compare Turkey to Hamas or the Fatah bunch or whoever, whatever the factions over there, the Hezbollah.

-This whole concept of Middle East peace, uh we've discussed this on this program countless times.
+This whole concept of Middle East peace, we've discussed this on this program countless times.

 Peace only results from victory.